Creating List of Network Hosts

 What we are to learn in detail is the scanning IP address range.

-On the first step, we add IP ranges to be scanned.
+On the second step, we add IP ranges to be scanned.
 To do this, please perform the following steps:

 1. In the Starting IP address and Ending IP address fields, enter IP addresses of the range to be scanned.
 To automatically detect the range of IP addresses applicable to your network, select a necessary network Interface.